Get the Most Out of Your Homeowners Insurance

 1. Know the exact value of your home.

-Getting the actual value of your home will help ensure you have the proper insurance coverage.
-Work with a licensed home builder or appraiser to get the most accurate value.
+Getting an updated value of your home will help ensure you have adequate insurance coverage.
+For the most accurate value, work with a licensed home builder or appraiser.

 A standard policy typically offers financial protection in the unfortunate event of property damage or loss of possessions due to specific hazards such as storms, fire, theft, or vandalism.
-Policies also include liability coverage, shielding homeowners from potential losses through legal action.
+Policies also include liability coverage, shielding homeowners from potential losses through legal defense costs and liability claims.
 DTRIC’s homeowners insurance covers additional living expenses if the home is not fit to live in because of a covered loss.

-In Hawaii, specific policy coverage to protect against damages caused by hurricanes or flooding in low-lying areas is required.
-A standard policy may have exclusions for events such as earth movements (landslides, earthquakes, sinkholes), power failure, government action, faulty zoning, bad repair or workmanship, or defective maintenance.
+In Hawaii, specific policy coverage is required to protect against damages caused by hurricanes or flooding in low-lying areas.
+A standard policy may have exclusions for earth movements (landslides, earthquakes, sinkholes), power failure, government action, faulty zoning, bad repair or workmanship, or defective maintenance.

 Even before disaster strikes, learn the process of filing a claim.
-Knowing the steps to take in advance will allow you to move quickly on your claim, and get compensated for your losses or any displacement as soon as possible.
+Knowing the steps to take in advance will allow you to move quickly on your claim and be compensated for your losses or displacement as soon as possible.

 6. Document the damage.